Chalwk77/HALO-SCRIPT-PROJECTS/Miscellaneous/VPS Setup Instructions.md

 Technical note on Vultr subscription plans:

 You pay for whatever you need.
 However, you need at least 150 MiB *per server* to cover peak times.
 Multiply that by the number of servers you need and that'll tell you much you should expect to pay.
-However, I have 9 servers (and a Discord Bot) running on a $5 monthly plan, but then again, my servers are never full simultaneously so the OS can handle it.
 Also note that each plan allocates you a defined amount of storage space.
 You may need more depending on how many maps you intend to upload.

 ## STEPS:
 ##### 1).
 Download and install [BitVise SSH Client](https://www.bitvise.com/ssh-client-download), [FileZilla Client](https://filezilla-project.org/download.php?platform=win64) and [TightVNC (client)](https://www.tightvnc.com/download.php).